All About Cellulite: How to Remedy It?

 Hydration

-Drinking enough water is crucial for flushing toxins from the body and reducing water retention, which can improve the appearance of cellulite.
+Drinking enough water is crucial for eliminating toxins from the body and reducing water retention, which can improve the appearance of cellulite.

 Physical exercise

-Regular physical activity helps tone muscles and reduce fat deposits.
-Cardiovascular and muscle strengthening exercises are particularly effective.
+Regular physical activity helps to tone muscles and reduce fat deposits.
+Cardiovascular and strength training exercises are particularly effective.

 Recommended types of exercises: